 - Bring insurance cards, a list of your child’s medications, and medical test results.

-- Feel free to bring a toy or blanket to the surgery center.
+- Feel free to bring a toy or blanket to the surgery center in Decatur, AL.

 What to expect